 Kim@BirthingDays.com | 541-733-4002

 There are some early symptoms of pregnancy you might be having before you miss your period.
+(Check out this blog: Are You Pregnant?)
 If you are experiencing some or all of these it may be time to go to your local drugstore and pick up a pregnancy test or make an appointment with your OBGYN.

-Cramping and Backaches?
 Many women mistake cramping and back pain as PMS symptoms.
 However, they are actually caused by hormonal changes and the growth of the uterus.
 About 30% of women will experience cramping after conception.
-These cramps are brought on by the implantation of a fertilized egg attaching to the uterine wall.
+These cramps are brought on by the implantation of a fertilized egg attached to the uterine wall.
 Your uterus will begin stretching (hence the cramping).

 Implantation Bleeding… yup that is a thing!
 When a fertilized egg implants into the plush lining of your uterus about 6-12 days after conception, you may experience light vaginal bleeding.
 You might mistake this bleeding for your period.
 This bleeding is typically lighter than ministration bleeding and it is brown or pink, not red like period blood.

-Do you feel like you are needing to use the bathroom more frequently?
 You may think that this doesn’t start till later on in pregnancy when baby is pressing on your bladder.
 The extra blood flow to the kidneys, which happens right away, causes you to have to pee more.
-There isn’t much you can do about this.
+It isn’t much you can do about this.
 If you are experiencing burning, urgency, and other signs of infection, let your doctor know right away.
 Whatever you do, don’t start cutting back on your fluid intake.

-Are you extra moody?
 Are you finding yourself crying at the Duracell commercial?
-This is because hCG hormones levels are increasing.
+This is because hCG hormone levels are increasing.
 You are also feeling more fatigue which can cause you to be more prone to moodiness.
-Then you add headaches, bloating, constipation, nausea, sore breast, and nipples changes on top of this… you have every right to be a little moody.
+Then you add headaches, bloating, constipation, nausea, sore breast, and nipple changes on top of this… you have every right to be a little moody.

-Are you experiencing a bloody nose out of the blue?
 The increased blood volume puts extra pressure on delicate vessels like the ones in your nose, which can cause you to get a bloody nose.
-Estrogen, in particular, can make blood vessels dilate, which contributes to swelling of the mucous membranes in your nose.
+Estrogen, in particular, can make blood vessels dilate, which contributes to the swelling of the mucous membranes in your nose.
 These symptoms can be relieved most of the time by using a saline spray.

 Notes From Your Doula